 There’s no big deal really.
 I’m just taking a stand against all this silliness.

-I’ve been told that no builder or dealer would ever want to advertise on my little blog because they would not be associated with the term ‘Mobile Home.’
-It’s probably a good thing I haven’t accepted any advertising from within the manufactured home industry (unless they go through a third party ad agency but I have no control over that).
+I’ve been told that no builder or dealer would ever want to advertise on my little blog because they would not be associated with the term ‘mobile home.’
+I guess it’s a good thing that I don’t accept ads (or any money at all) from builders or dealers directly (I have no say about third party ad placement).
 I want to remain neutral and honest about my opinions.
 I want to the be the voice of the people, not the industry.

 I have seen articles on industry sites that actually have rebuttals for salesman and employees to use if they hear the words ‘mobile home’ used.

 Another Email?
 Oh, Joy……